Inedo/inedo-docs/BuildMaster/builds/external-systems/teamcity.md

 ## Authentication with TeamCity {#authentication data-title="Authentication with TeamCity"}

+[Resource Credentials](/docs/buildmaster/administration/resource-credentials)are used to connect BuildMaster to your Continuous Integration (CI) server, and each supported CI server has its own type of Resource Credential, and that type is defined in the corresponding extension.
+You can create as many resource credentials as you need, at both the system- and application-level, which means you can connect to multiple CI servers and share those connections across applications, letting your teams continue working with whatever tool each prefers.

-Authentication with TeamCity is handled through [Resource Credentials](/docs/buildmaster/administration/resource-credentials), using the TeamCity type.
+Authentication with TeamCity uses the TeamCity-type [Resource Credential](/docs/buildmaster/administration/resource-credentials).
 These credentials are effectively a username and password, so we recommend creating a specific account with the minimum amount of privileges required to interact with TeamCity, typically the permissions to the specific project or build configuration.
-Public servers (i.e. open-source) or internal servers that are firewalled off that don't require authentication can simply use guest authentication by leaving the username and password empty.
+Public servers (i.e., open-source) or internal servers that are firewalled off that don't require authentication can simply use guest authentication by leaving the username and password empty.

 To connect to a standalone instance of TeamCity, make sure the API URL of the resource credentials is configured to the hostname for your installation, for example: `https://teamcity.jetbrains.com`